 The solution involved hand digging small tunnels under the existing ground-bearing raft slab.
 Circular shafts 1.8m in diameter were hand-dug up to 30m deep under each of the 62 existing building columns.
 Working in exceptionally tight spaces, the five-storey high reinforced concrete columns were built within the shafts, up to the underside of the existing raft, providing vertical support to the building above.
 To protect the hotel, real-time monitoring and the facility to jack ground settlements or heave was established at each column location.

-Following the mining phase of construction the basement work is almost complete.
-The process is complemented by hand-excavated deep tunnels and shafts which make way for the distribution of building services.
+Following the mining phase of construction the basement work was complete.
+The process was then complemented by hand-excavated deep tunnels and shafts which made way for the distribution of building services.

-The additional 5,500m² of space will house a range of offerings including a spa, swimming pool, wine cellar, additional plant and back of house facilities.
-All of these will be developed in the Claridge's basement with no disturbance to guests, through our pioneering construction designs.
+The additional 5,500m² of space houses a range of facilities including a spa, swimming pool, wine cellar, additional plant and back of house facilities.
+All of these were developed in the Claridge's basement with no disturbance to guests, through our pioneering construction designs.